roeggealissa/UFOs/README.md

 ### Introduction

-The client Dana, an investigative reporter, approached us to assist in the creation of an interactable webpage.
-The subject of the webpage is UFOs, something Dana has been interested in reporting on for years.
-She wants the webpage to contain her article about UFOs as well as a searchable table of information about different UFO sightings.
+The prupose of the project is to create a webpage to contain an article about UFOs as well as a searchable table of information about different UFO sightings.
 The table in particular should be searchable via an entry form for filters.

 ### Data Analysis